Soviet-Linux/development-docs/installer.md

 Network
 -------

-As of

-oviet Linux only officially supports only wired connections, so revolution-installer will support only those as well.
+Soviet Linux only officially supports only wired connections at the time of writing, so revolution-installer will support only those as well.
 This will be changed in future versions of the software.

 Installation Medium Selection